 How to Prevent Backpack Injuries

-As a general rule, research shows a child’s backpack should be no more than 10 to 20 percent of their body weight to avoid pain or potential injury.
+As a general rule, research shows a no person's backpack should be no more than 10 to 20 percent of their body weight to avoid pain or potential injury.

 To help prevent injuries, the AOTA also Recommends: